kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/cloud/basics.md

 The legend goes as follows:

 When Amazon started it just needed a couple of servers to run, the more the site got used the more servers it required.
-Soon it gotten so bit that it build its on compute centers.
+Soon it gotten so bit that it built its on compute centers.
 They had a problem, during christmas there where so many request that they needed a massive infrastructure to cope.
-The worst you can do is to have the customer waiting before he/she can order and maybe decide that it is not worth it, user experience above all else.
+The worst you can do is to have the customer waiting before he/she can order and maybe decide that it is not worth it, user experience above everything else.
 The rest of the time the compute center had resources unused.
 So they made a business model out of it and aws was born.
-The best customers where selling on Amazon anyway and used there cloud.
+The best customers where selling on Amazon anyway and used their cloud.

 They were more or less the first public cloud provided and with their success soon others started as well.
 The entire _cloud stack_ developed from there.